 The Hawks had a chance to make a statement.

 Michael Beasley made two free throws with 9.2 seconds remaining for the victory.
-The Heat had a foul to give and used it with 2.3 seconds left.
-A lob pass from Pero Antic to Kyle Korver failed.
-Chris Anderson sealed it with a free throw with .3 seconds left after Elton Brand was called for a fould.
+The Hawks’ final chance was a lob pass from Pero Antic to Kyle Korver that failed with 2.3 seconds left.
+Chris Anderson, who got a finger on the final pass, sealed it with a free throw with .3 seconds left.

-The Hawks led by as many as 11 points in the third quarter, 63-52, after starting the period on a 9-2 run.
+The Hawks also led by as many as 11 points in the third quarter, 63-52, after starting the period on a 9-2 run.
 They took an 84-77 advantage into the final quarter as the continued their 3-point barrage.
-They Hawks hit six 3-pointers in the period, four by Millsaps.
+They Hawks hit six 3-pointers in the period, four by Millsap.

 Things could not have started worse for the Hawks.
 They fell behind 13-0 after missing six straight shots and committing six turnovers.
 They didn’t get on the scoreboard until Millsap hit a 3-pointer with 7:10 remaining in the opening period.